superlinked/superlinked/docs/superlinked/framework/dsl/source/in_memory_source.md

     ### Methods

     `put(self, data: list[SourceTypeT]) ‑> None`
     :   Put data into the InMemorySource.
-This operation can take time as the vectorisation of your data happens here.
+This operation can take time as the vectorization of your data happens here.

         Args: